LizGoro90/db-tour/sql-builder/03/README.md

   Exec()
 ```

-Using `Columns` is not mandatory, the `Values` method can also take an struct
+In the example above, using `Columns` is not mandatory, the `Values` method can
-and map column-values by itself, like this:
+also take an struct and map column-values by itself, like this:

 ```go
 book := Book{